jeka-dev/openapi-plugin/README.md

   - OpenAPI Generator: [Visit here](https://openapi-generator.tech/docs/usage).
   - OpenAPI Generator documentation: [Visit here](https://openapi-generator.tech/docs/usage/#generate).

-## Initialisation

-The plugin scans properties named `openapi.gen.xxx`, creates a source generator for each, and registers it to the `ProjectKBean`.

 ## Configuration

 You can append openapi source generator to your working project, just declaring properties in your *jeka.properties* file,